 What can I expect from a Functional Medicine consultation?

-Our goal is to provide you with an education on the physiology of your specific health concern, screening to try to uncover the potential “root cause” of your problem, and a protocol to help restore your normal physiology.
+Our goal is to provide you with an education on the physiology of your specific health concern, screening to try to uncover the potential “root cause” of your problem, and create an individualized protocol (including diet, lifestyle, and possibly supplements) to help restore your normal physiology.
 We know that we have done our job if you have the tools that you need to take control of your health.

 How do I get started?